COVID-19 in 2020

 Causes and risks

-Coronaviruses are a large family of viruses that cause infection in a variety of animal species, including birds and mammals – such as camels, cats, cows, and bats.
-Coronaviruses can also spread between animals and humans, and in some cases, also between humans.
+Coronaviruses are a large family of viruses that cause infection in a variety of animal species.
+Bats appear to be the reservoir of the COVID-19 virus, but the intermediate host(s) has not yet been identified.
+3 Coronaviruses can also spread between animals and humans, and in some cases, also between humans.
 This is rare, but in the past, has led to outbreaks (MERS-CoV and SARS).

 Initially, many of the patients in the COVID-19 outbreak were linked to a large market selling seafood and live animals – suggesting it was spread by animal-to-person contact.
-However, the cases that followed have not had direct exposure to animal markets, indicating person-to-person transmission.
-This has been observed both within and outside of China.
-When person-to-person spread occurred with MERS and SARS, it was thought to have happened mainly via respiratory droplets produced when an infected person coughs or sneezes, similar to how influenza and other respiratory pathogens spread.
-Currently, it’s unclear how easily the new coronavirus spreads between people.
+However, subsequent cases did not have direct exposure to animal markets, indicating person-to-person transmission.
+4 This has been observed both within and outside of China.

 Signs and symptoms

-More serious cases develop severe pneumonia, acute respiratory distress syndrome, sepsis, and septic shock that can lead to the death of the patient.
-People with existing chronic conditions seem to be more vulnerable to severe illness.
+More serious cases develop severe pneumonia, acute respiratory distress syndrome, sepsis, and septic shock that can lead to death.
+People over 60 and those with existing chronic conditions (namely hypertension, diabetes, cardiovascular disease, chronic respiratory disease, and cancer) seem to be more vulnerable to severe illness and death.
+3 5

-Current estimates of the time between infection and onset of symptoms range from one to 12.5 days with average estimates of five to six days.
-While people are mostly infectious when they show (flu-like) symptoms, there are indications that some people might be able to transmit the virus without showing any symptoms or before the symptoms appear.
+Current estimates of the time between infection and onset of symptoms range from one to 14 days with average estimates of five to six days.
+While people are mostly infectious when they show symptoms, there are indications that rarely, some people might transmit the virus without showing any symptoms or before the symptoms appear.
 If this is confirmed, it would make early detection of COVID-19 infections more difficult.
-However, it is not unusual for viral infections of this type – for example, as is also seen with measles.
+However, it is not unusual for viral infections of this type.
+For example, this is also seen with measles.
+7

-If you have these or similar symptoms, you can now use Ada for a free symptom assessment.
-Please keep in mind that these symptoms could also indicate the common cold and further testing will be necessary to diagnose COVID-19.
+If you are worried you may be infected, you can do a free symptom assessment using the Ada app at any time.
+Please keep in mind that further testing will be necessary to diagnose COVID-19.

-Laboratory testing of respiratory and blood samples confirm SARS-CoV-2 infection.
+Outside of mainland China, laboratory testing of respiratory samples confirm SARS-CoV-2 infection.
+8

-Patients who have a sudden onset of at least one of the following:
+People who have a sudden onset of at least one of the following should be tested:

 - shortness of breath.

-AND in the 14 days prior to the onset of symptoms, they fulfilled at least one of the following criteria:
+People who, in the 14 days before the onset of symptoms, fulfilled at least one of the following criteria should also be tested:

-- had close contact with a COVID-19 patient (healthcare-associated exposure, working together in close proximity or sharing the same classroom environment, travelling together, or living in the same household)
+- close contact with a COVID-19 patient (living in the same household, healthcare-associated exposure, working together in close proximity or sharing the same classroom environment, or traveling together)

-- had a history of traveling to areas with ongoing community transmission of COVID-19
+- a history of traveling to areas with ongoing community transmission of COVID-19

 - worked in or attended a healthcare facility where patients with COVID-19 infections were being treated.

-What to do if you fit these criteria?
+What should you do if you fit these criteria?

-- As the measures differ between countries, contact your respective public health authority to get advice on what to do.
+- As the measures differ between countries, contact your local public health authority to get advice on what to do.

 - Before you go to a doctor’s office or the emergency room, call ahead and tell them about your recent travels and your symptoms, and then, follow their advice.